 How long will we store this information?

-We will only store your information for as long as necessary, or if we are required to do so by law.
+We will only store your information as long as necessary, as required by our contractual relationship with clients, as required by law, and otherwise for a reasonable period.
 This will usually be set out in the specific information we give you when we take your consent.
 You have the right to withdraw your consent and ask us to delete all information we hold about you, at any time, as explained further below.

 Your Rights in Relation to Your Personal Data